tslateman/docs/docs/how-to/create-effective-documentation.md

 #### Documentation Testing Checklist

-- [ ] Can a new user complete the task without asking questions?
-- [ ] Are all technical terms defined or linked?
-- [ ] Do all code examples run without errors?
-- [ ] Are edge cases and errors addressed?
-- [ ] Is the reading level appropriate for the audience?
+Here's how to know if your documentation works.
+First, can a new user complete the task without asking for help?
+Have you defined or linked every technical term?
+Do all your code examples actually run without errors?
+Have you addressed the edge cases and explained what to do when things go wrong?
+Finally, is the reading level right for your audience?

 ## Common Mistakes and Solutions